The easiest way to capture UTM Parameters in Gravity Forms

 From the steps above you can get an idea of how Attributer works to capture UTM parameters in Gravity Forms.

-If you're interested in the more technical details around how it works though, Attributer is a nifty piece of code that, when placed on your website, looks at technical data such as UTM parameters, HTTP referrer information, device, etc. to ascertain where a particular visitor came from.
+If you're interested in the more technical details around how it works though, Attributer is a little snippet of code that, when placed on your website, looks at technical data such as UTM parameters, HTTP referrer information, device, etc. to ascertain where a particular visitor came from.

-Attributer was built by a B2B marketing consultant who saw the need for a tool that can be used to identify which channels were actually turning visitors into leads and customers.
-I originally built it to use on my client's website but after a while, I realized it could be useful for businesses everywhere.
+Attributer was built by a marketing consultant who saw the need for a way to measure what channels were turning visitors into leads and customers.
+He originally built it just for his clients, but later realised it could help many other businesses as well.

 Why using Attributer is better than capturing raw UTM parameters